-1. Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon.
+1. Lubricate the following with Extreme Grease or 2-4-C with PTFE.

-Tube Ref No. Description Where Used Part No. 94 🛈 Anti-Corrosion Grease Driveshaft bearing 92-802867Q 1 95 🗇 2-4-C with Teflon Driveshaft bearing 92-802859A 1
+Tube Ref No. Description Where Used Part No.

+Extreme Grease Driveshaft bearing 8M0071842

+95 🔘 2-4-C with PTFE Driveshaft bearing 92-802859A 1

-Driveshaft bearing
+· Driveshaft bearing

 IMPORTANT: It is important not to use a general all purpose grease for this bearing.
 The lubricant recommended is a water resistant grease of the proper consistency for this application.
 If a substitute is used, be sure that it is water resistant and of the same consistency.